 Input responsiveness is a key factor in how users perceive the performance of your app.
 Apps have 100ms to respond to user input.
 Any longer than that, and the user perceives the app as laggy.
 See Measure Performance with the RAIL Model for more information.

-See How the audit is implemented for an explanation of why this audit tests for a target score of 50ms (rather than 100ms, which is what the RAIL model recommends).
+See More information for an explanation of why this audit tests for a target score of 50ms (rather than 100ms, which is what the RAIL model recommends).

 To make your app respond to user input faster, you need to optimize how your code runs in the browser.
 Check out the series of techniques outlined in the Rendering Performance docs.
 These tips range from offloading computation to web workers in order to free up the main thread, to refactoring your CSS selectors to perform less calculations, to using CSS properties that minimize the amount of browser-intensive operations.